PlayingNumbers/Complete-Newsletter-Guide/README.md

 **📚 Resources:**
 * **[How to Become an Amazon Associate (Shopify)](https://www.shopify.com/blog/amazon-affiliate-marketing)** – A step-by-step guide on setting up the most common affiliate program in the world.
-* **[The Authority Hacker Guide to High-Ticket Affiliates](https://www.authorityhacker.com/high-ticket-affiliate-programs/)** – A list of programs that pay $50-$100+ per sale, rather than pennies.
-* **[Copywriting for Affiliates (Copyblogger)](https://copyblogger.com/affiliate-marketing-copy/)** – How to write reviews that actually get people to click and buy without sounding spammy.
+* **[7 Ways to Write Copy That Converts (Marketing Examples)](https://marketingexamples.com/copywriting/conversion)** – A masterclass in writing "Call-to-Value" rather than just "Call-to-Action" (based on principles from Copyhackers).
 ---

 <h3 id="referrals-beehiiv">🚀 2.
 Paid Recommendations (The "Beehiiv" Model)</h3>